defold/defold/editor/doc/defnode.md

 The reloading is handled by an indirection between the node instances and corresponding node type.
-The node type of a node instance is not an assoc'ed immutable value, but rather a reference that when `deref`'d will look up the actual "current revision" of the node type in a global registry of node types. `g/defnode` will emit code to update this registry.
+The node type of a node instance is not an `assoc`'ed immutable value, but rather a reference that when `deref`'d will look up the actual "current revision" of the node type in a global registry of node types. `g/defnode` will emit code to update this registry.